Guide to foreign qualification in Georgia

 After registration, you'll need to file annual reports and keep a registered agent in the state for each qualified entity.
 Miss these requirements and your companies could face penalties or lose their good standing.

-1. Annual registration: File this with the Georgia Secretary of State between January 1 and April 1 every year, regardless of when you initially qualified.
+1. Annual registration: File with the Georgia Secretary of State between January 1 and April 1 every year.
+According to the Georgia SOS website, entities may file up to 3 years in advance.

-2. Reporting deadlines: Mark your calendar for various reports for each entity, including your Georgia tax obligations:
+2. Reporting deadlines: Mark your calendar for various reports, including your Georgia tax obligations:

 • Business tax returns